Erruar/Saku-Overclock/README.md

 What the program can do:
 * Control TDP, VRM current and on Picasso and up - Freq of CPU subsystems and iGPU freq
+* Control dGPU and APU power limits on Renoir and up
-* Read and change Power States of CPU with changing frequency
+* Read and change Power States of CPU with changing frequency and voltages
-* Get total info about TDP, VRM, Timings
+* Get total info about TDP, VRM, Timings of CPU
 * Cooler tuning, custom cooler spin rate
 * EXPERIMENTAL can stop BD Prochot for time, just found value for your CPU
+* Reapply your settings with windows starting and every second if it needed
 * Helps to play at high FPS :smile:

 Of course, you can copy my program in your projects!
 So I'll be adding more in the near future.
 Thanks for using it!